-- B. To regulate future growth and development within the County in accordance with the General Plan and to promote the efficient and orderly growth of the County. - C. To provide procedures and standards for the physical development of subdivisions of land and construction of buildings and improvements thereon within the County including, but not limited to, the construction and installation of roads, streets, curbs, gutters, sidewalks, drainage systems, water and sewer systems, design standards for public facilities and utilities, access to public rights of-way, dedication of land and streets, granting easements or rights of-way and to establish fees and other charges for the authorizing of a subdivision and for the development of land and improvements thereon. - D. To provide for adequate light, air, and privacy, to secure safety from fire, flood and other dangers, and to prevent overcrowding of the land and undue congestion of population. - E. To provide for harmonious and coordinated development of the County, and to ensure sites suitable for building purposes and human habitation.
+- A. To promote and protect the public health, safety and general welfare. - B. To regulate future growth and development within the County in accordance with the General Plan and to promote the efficient and orderly growth of the County.

+- C. To provide procedures and standards for the physical development of subdivisions of land within the County. - D. To provide for adequate light, air, and privacy, to secure safety from fire, flood and other dangers. - E. To provide for harmonious and coordinated development of the County, and to ensure sites suitable for building purposes and human habitation.

 6-1-020.
-Interpretation.
 Applicability.

-In their interpretation and application, the provisions of this Code shall be considered as minimum requirements for the purposes set forth.
 Where the provisions of this Code impose greater restrictions than any statute, other regulation, ordinance or covenant, the provisions of this Code shall prevail.
 Where the provisions of any statute, other regulation, ordinance or covenant impose greater restrictions than the provisions of this Code, the provisions of such statute, other regulation, ordinance or covenant shall prevail.
 If questions of interpretation occur, the County Zoning Administrator shall be responsible for such interpretations.